-When asked how it was planned to engage with the public it was explained that a Plain English Summary of the plan was being developed which would then be distributed more widely.
+When asked how it was planned to engage with the public it was explained that a plain language version of the plan was being developed which would then be distributed more widely.

-- a) Noted the full Better Care Fund Plan submitted on 19 September 2014, - b) Noted the current forecast position of the 2014/15 Better Care Fund, - c) Supported the ongoing work (through the Well Connected programme) to implement the 2015/16 Better Care Fund Plan in the context of the Worcestershire Five Year Health and Care Strategy.
-This would include development of an appropriate Section 75 agreement, - d) Would consider any proposals for redesign and re-commissioning of services funded by the Better Care Fund as they arose, including as they related to integrated health and adult social care re-ablement and rehabilitation services.
+- a) Noted the full Better Care Fund Plan submitted on 19 September 2014, - b) Noted the current forecast position of 2014/15 Better Care Fund schemes and the further measures put in place to manage demand, - c) Supported the ongoing work (through the Well Connected programme) to implement the Better Care Fund Plan for 2015/16 in the context of the Worcestershire Five Year Health and Care Strategy.
+This would include development of an appropriate Section 75 agreement, - d) Would consider any proposals for redesign and re-commissioning of services funded by the Bettter Care Fund as they arose, including as they relate to integrated health and adult social care re-ablement and rehabilitation services.